mavlink/mavlink-devguide/en/about/overview.md

 ## Integrity Checks / Checksum

-MAVLink implements two integrity checks: The first check is on the integrity of the packet during transmission using the X.25 checksum ([CRC-16-CCITT](https://en.wikipedia.org/wiki/Cyclic_redundancy_check)).
+MAVLink implements two integrity checks: The first check is on the integrity of the packet during transmission using the CRC-16/MCRF4XX checksum.
 This however only ensures that the data has not been altered on the link - it does not ensure consistency with the data definition.
 The second integrity check is on the [data description](https://en.wikipedia.org/wiki/Data_definition_language) to ensure that two messages with the same ID are indeed containing the same information.
 To achieve this the data definition itself is run through CRC-16-CCITT and the resulting value is used to seed the packet CRC.
 Most reference implementations store this constant in an array named **CRC\_EXTRA**.